In China, property promotions add to price correction concerns

 Although the Chinese government, mindful of the social and economic consequences of a property collapse, has a long-declared goal to cool the frothy property market, any sharp fall in prices could cause huge problems.

-Real estate investment accounts for 15 percent of the country’s gross domestic product and is a major driver of demand for commodities such as steel, copper and aluminum.
+Real estate investment accounts for 15 percent of the country’s gross domestic product and is a major driver of demand for commodities such as steel, copper and aluminium.

 A more worrying impact could be on the so-called shadow banking system, a parallel and unregulated sector that has emerged out of the government’s credit clampdown on mainstream banks.
 A lot of shadow bank financing products use property as collateral.